aws/amazon-freertos/tools/echo_server/readme.md

 1. server-certificate
     1. Server certificate in X509 format.
 When both `server-certificate` and `server-certificate-location` are specified, this option will be used instead.
 1. server-key
-    1. Server private key in X509 format.
+    1. Server private key.
 When both `server-key` and `server-key-location` are specified, this option will be used instead.
 1. server-certificate-location
     1. Relative or absolute path to the server certificate generated in the credential creation prerequisite.
 1. server-key-location